Nutrition & Dietetics

-The Murray State University Dietetic Internship Program is designed to meet the competencies for entry-level dietetics practice and to prepare interns for the Registration Examination for Dietitians.
+The Murray State University Dietetic Internship (DI) Program is designed to meet the competencies for entry-level dietetics practice and to prepare interns for the Registration Examination for Dietitians.
 The program has a Medical Nutrition Therapy concentration and provides interns with a minimum of 1200 supervised practice hours in a variety of healthcare settings.
 The program is 10 months in duration, and is completed during the summer, fall, and spring semesters.
-Interns will receive 23 hours of graduate credit upon completion of the program.
-Murray State had clinical agreements with supervised practice sites across Kentucky and Tennessee.
+Interns will receive 24 hours of graduate credit upon completion of the program.
+Murray State had clinical agreements with supervised practice sites across Kentucky, Tennessee, and Indiana.

 Interns complete supervised experiences in Medical Nutrition Therapy, Management Practice in Dietetics, Community Nutrition, and Long-Term Care.
 An Advanced Practice experience is completed after all clinical rotations.
 This experience allows the intern to function independently as an entry-level dietitian in the hospital setting.